authzed/spicedb/e2e/newenemy/README.md

 # New Enemy Test

-This test suite confirms that mitigations that are in place to prevent a new enemy attack are functioning.
+This test suite performs testing for the New Enemy problem on CockroachDB, including verification that they occur without mitigations and ensuring that when present, those mitigations work to prevent the issue from occurring.

 ## The Test